-This week, our In Focus section reviews recent Medicaid enrollment trends in capitated, risk-based managed care in 27 states.
+This week, our In Focus section reviews recent Medicaid enrollment trends in capitated, risk-based managed care in 28 states.
 Many state Medicaid agencies post monthly enrollment figures by health plan for their Medicaid managed care population to their websites.
 This data allows for the timeliest analysis of enrollment trends across states and managed care organizations.
-Nearly all 27 states highlighted in this review have released monthly Medicaid managed care enrollment data into the fourth quarter (Q4) of 2017.
+Nearly all 28 states highlighted in this review have released monthly Medicaid managed care enrollment data into the second quarter (Q2) of 2018.
 This report reflects the most recent data posted.
 HMA has made the following observations related to the enrollment data shown on Table 1 (below):

 This week, our In Focus Focus reviews the Mississippi Children’s Health Insurance Program (CHIP) request for qualifications (RFQ) issued by the state’s Division of Medicaid on June 8, 2018.
 The Mississippi CHIP program provides statewide health coverage in all 82 counties to children in families with incomes up to 209 percent of the federal poverty level (FPL).
 As of March 2018, 46,958 children were enrolled in CHIP.